kleinfreund/kleinfreund.de/src/pages/resume.md

 Hey there, my name is Philipp Rudloff and I’m a front-end developer.

 I build websites and web applications with reliable user and developer interfaces.
-For software systems, I design and implement robust architecture which works well for the its developers and, most importantly, its users.
+For software systems, I design and implement robust architecture which works well for its developers and, most importantly, its users.

 ## Contact